larsjuhljensen/JensenLab/_pages/training_stringapp.md

 After selecting the human gene, you will see a schematic of where in the cell it is located and below it tables containing the specific lines of evidence that contribute to the overall score.

-_What compartments is ARID1A present in with a confidence of 5?
+_What compartments is ARID1A present in with a confidence of 5 (stars)?
 What source do these associations come from?
 Hint: you can see what the abbreviations for different evidence types mean [here](http://geneontology.org/docs/guide-go-evidence-codes/)._

 ### 2.4 Continuous color mapping